jsoffer/eilat/README.md

 * Python (tested on 2.7 and 3.4)
 * PyQt4, including Qt, QtGui, QtCore, QtWebKit, QtSql, QtNetwork as Python bindings, as well as sqlite3 support on the native QtSql
+* tldextract (https://github.com/john-kurkowski/tldextract); install the latest
+version (with pip install -e git://github...) if using Python 3
 * osd_cat from xosd (http://sourceforge.net/projects/libxosd/) for on-screen display
 * a proxy cache (like squid or polipo)